nerditron/retext-anti-woke/readme.md

 [![Backers][backers-badge]][collective]
 [![Chat][chat-badge]][chat]

-**[retext][]** plugin to shred woke, politically correct, far-left, and commie nonsense from your text, replacing it with raw, unfiltered language that says it like it is.
+**[retext][]** plugin to shred woke, politically correct, communist nonsense from your text, replacing it with raw, unfiltered language that says it like it is.

 ## Contents